JacquemontLab/CNV-Annotation/README.md

-# CNV-DB-Builder-Lite
+# CNV-DB-Builder

 Nextflow pipeline for building a database from a single CNV file.
-This is a simplified implementation of the CNV-DB-Builder pipeline with only the VEP annotation.
 The input that is expected is a bed-like format with the following columns:

 ```mermaid
 erDiagram